Black Coffee: 10 Health Benefits & 6 Side Effects

 Coffee is also believed to show its benefits in diabetes mellitus.
 Scientists suspect that the hot beverage may improve insulin sensitivity and thus lower blood sugar levels.

 Insulin sensitivity indicates how strongly your body cells respond to the hormone.
-In the preliminary stages of type 2 diabetes mellitus, sensitivity is already reduced.
+Even in the preliminary stages of type 2 diabetes mellitus, sensitivity is markedly reduced.
 The result is an excessively high blood sugar level, which can lead to organ damage in the long term.

 The daily consumption of coffee can therefore improve glucose tolerance after a few weeks, as your body removes the sugar from the blood more quickly.

 So in the long run you lower the risk of diabetes.
 Researchers estimate that the effect is due to the chlorogenic acid contained in coffee.
-It has antioxidant properties.
+Chlorogenic acid has antioxidant properties.

 Coffee Lowers Risks for Cancer